Scarcrux/cisc3140_lab8/README.md

 # CISC 3140 Lab 8

+The terminal log shows execution and sample use of the Scheme scripts from the Chicken interpreter.

 Checks if an input string is a palindrome, returns a boolean value.
 Stores the string in a list, reverses the string in a new list, and compares the lists for equivalency.

 Use: (palindrome "string")